NimoMach/Hiring-Process-Analytics/README.md

 5. Department : Department to which candidate has applied job.
 6. post_name : position level within the company.
 7. offered_salary : Salary offered by company.
+> [!NOTE]
-The process of my approach is mentioned in the pdf report file. and the end results can be seen in the provided Microsoft Excel file.
+> The process of my approach is mentioned in the pdf report file. and the end results can be seen in the provided Microsoft Excel file.